amanoxsolutions/rdbms-ingestion-apache-iceberg-demo/README.md

 by *Sakti Mishra*.

 It extends that demo by:
-- deploying an Amazon Aurora PostgreSQL database and aa AWS DMS (Database Migration Service) instance to ingest the RDBMS transaction data into S3.
+- deploying an Amazon Aurora PostgreSQL database and an AWS DMS (Database Migration Service) instance to ingest the RDBMS transaction data into S3.
-- automating the trigger of the AWS Glue Job to convert the RDBMS transactions data into Apache Iceberg data files, when the AWS DMS service writes files in the `RAW` S3 bucket.
+- automating the trigger (as files are written into the RAW Amazon S3 bucket), of the AWS Glue Job to convert the RDBMS transactions data into Apache Iceberg data files, when the AWS DMS service writes files in the `RAW` S3 bucket.

 The objective is to demo __end-to-end__ how the RDBMS transactions (INSERT, UPDATE, DELETE) are ingested into a datalake by the AWS DMS, transformed using AWS Glue with the AWS Marketplace Apache Iceberg extension to provide "ACID